 - In this exercise, you’d face your partner and take turns to reflect the other’s movements and behaviours, zero speech involved.
 Like a mirror image, letting it take its own shape from a simple prompt from your partner.
 Simply wrinkling your nose could eventually lead to slobby, grunty frogmen rubbing their thighs at eachother, Vic Reeves style.

-Although improv is heavily partner reliant, I still believe most of the above exercises, even alone, are brilliant for pulling us out of a ‘dry’ spell in creativity.
+Although improv is heavily partner reliant, I still believe most of the above exercises, even alone, are brilliant for pulling us out of a ‘dry’ spell or block in creativity.
 At the very least, they’re useful reminders to turn off our ‘judging mind’ and find our way back to our thinking zone.

 All in all, it was tough letting go but I’m glad I tried improv.
 Despite being THE most important thing to remember with writing, I frequently forget to just… write.
 Let the ideas flow.
 Instead, I put pressure on myself, sitting head in my hands as I try to will out great ideas.
 You can’t force out good ideas without wading through and laughing at the shitty ones first.
 Cool ideas don’t appear out of thin air.
 They need to evolve.

 So… I won’t be doing it again, I’m not that extroverted.
 BUT… I will be watching a lot of improv as it’s funny as heck.